Skip to Main Content

 Unit Decides to Promulgate Emergency Regulations

-Submits drafts to AAG and, if time allows, to interested parties for input and comments.
+Unit submits emergency draft to AAG and, if time allows, interested parties for input/comments,

 Unit Submits Emergency for Internal Sign offs

 Emergency reviewed(clarification or changes may be requested) and, once approved, signed off by: